 That said, the bitcoin industry now has an outspoken ally in the SEC, Hester Peirce, who would like to see a bitcoin ETF approved sooner than later.
 Many bitcoin advocates believe that she could cause the final push that the SEC needs to allow a bitcoin ETF to trade on a U.S. exchange.

 An exchange-traded fund, commonly known as an ETF, is a type of investment fund that tracks the price of an underlying asset, such as gold, oil, an index or a basket of stocks.
 It is traded on exchanges in the same way as stocks.
 That means that any investors – retail or institutional – can buy and sell holdings in an ETF to other market participants over the stock exchange.

-ETFs are usually cheaper than mutual funds as they are usually set up as passive index tracking funds and they allow investors – even private investors – to gain access to asset classes and niche markets that would otherwise be difficult to invest in.
+ETFs are usually cheaper than mutual funds as they are usually set up as passive index tracking funds, and they allow investors – even private investors – to gain access to asset classes and niche markets in which it would otherwise be difficult to invest.